-The Florida claims bill process for personal injury and wrongful death lawsuits is once again coming under scrutiny for alleged lobbyist bias.
-This was after the Associated Press recently reported nearly half of the injury and wrongful death claims bills approved by state lawmakers in the last two years was awarded to victims represented by a lobbyist who is the brother of the state House speaker.
+The claims bill process for Florida personal injury and wrongful death lawsuits is once again coming under scrutiny for alleged lobbyist bias.
+This was after the Associated Press recently reported nearly half of the injury and wrongful death claims bills approved by state lawmakers in the last two years were awarded to victims represented by a lobbyist who is the brother of the state House speaker.

 Allegations of lobbying bias isn’t really anything brand new.
 In fact, back in 2013 and 2014, lawmakers didn’t approve a single claims bill, in part due to the firm opposition of the then-Senate president, who argued the bills were passing based on the effectiveness of their lobbyists, not the actual merits of the claim.
 Continue reading

 By the end of last year, more than 2 billion people were actively using Facebook on at least a monthly basis.
 Instagram, meanwhile, serves about 800 million active users a month.
 Users of Snapchat upload approximately 10 billion videos daily.
 WhatsApp has about 1 billion users a month.
 So what does all this have to do with your South Florida injury lawsuit?